|Nutrition Facts (per serving)|

 - 1 tablespoon minced cilantro

-- Preheat the oven to 450 degrees.
-Line a large baking sheet with aluminum foil placed shiny side up.
+Preheat the oven to 450 F. Line a large baking sheet with aluminum foil placed shiny side up.
 Brush the aluminum foil lightly with olive oil.

-- Place baking sheet in the middle of the oven, and roast for 10-15 minutes, turning once.
+Place baking sheet in the middle of the oven, and roast for 10 to 15 minutes, turning once.